-Exponent’s staff has many years of experience in evaluating medical device failures and providing input to enhance product performance.
+Failure Analysis.
+Exponent’s staff has decades of experience in evaluating medical device failures, conducting retrieval analyses, and providing input to enhance product performance.
 Our engineers have performed materials characterization and selection, finite-element and stress analysis, engineering and fracture mechanics, fatigue evaluations, fluid-flow and diffusion analysis, vibration and acoustic testing, biomechanical and ergonomic evaluation assessment, and physical, mechanical, chemical, and corrosion testing.
 The utility of failure analysis is not limited to the postmarket stage of a product.
 Understanding potential failures throughout the product lifecycle can lead to more comprehensive risk management, enhanced product performance, and acquisition of data that may be useful for FDA submissions or response to regulatory agency inquiries.